Senior hockey player was presented the award by Colorado Springs Mayor John Suthers

 Crusaders take three points in AHC series

-A short conversation with coach Frank Serratore makes your pulse race a little faster.
-His enthusiasm and energy for Air Force hockey are that powerful.
-As the fourth head coach in the 46 years of Air Force hockey, Serratore was in his office less than a week when he pointed out what it would take to turn the program around.
+As the fourth head coach in the 47 years of Air Force hockey, Serratore was in his office less than a week when he pointed out what it would take to turn the program around.

 “We want to be the hardest working team in the country,” Serratore said.
 “We want to have a team full of over-achievers.
 Not everyone is blessed with outstanding ability, but everyone can work hard and play with pride and spirit.”

-Last season, Air Force posted a 21-14-4 overall record, marking the fifth time in the last seven years the team has won 20 or more games.
-The Falcons were 15-9-3 in the AHA and placed third, but was defeated in the AHA Quarterfinals by Niagara.
+In 2013-14, Air Force posted a 21-14-4 overall record, marking the fifth time in the last seven years the team has won 20 or more games.
 The Falcons won the inaugural Pikes Peak Trophy by beating Colorado College, 3-1, at the World Arena.
 Air Force also won the Ledyard Bank Classic, hosted by Dartmouth, by defeating 16th-ranked Northeastern and fourth-ranked Providence.
 For the first time since 2001, the Falcons swept Army at West Point.

 In 2012-13, Air Force finished second in the AHA regular season, but was defeated in the conference quarterfinals by eventual champion, Canisius.
 The Falcons finished the season 17-13-7 overall and 15-7-5 in the league.

 Air Force won its second straight AHA title in 2011-12 as the team finished the season with a 21-11-7 overall record.
 The Falcons won their first outright AHA regular-season title with a 15-6-6 league record.
-Midway through the season, Air Force posted a five-game winning streak which included a 2-1 win at fifth-ranked Colorado College, the first ever win at the World Arena.
-After a 4-0 win over second-seeded RIT in the AHA title game, the season came to an end with a 2-0 loss to top-ranked Boston College, the eventual NCAA national champion, in the Northeast Regional.
+Air Force earned a 2-1 win at fifth-ranked Colorado College, the first ever win at the World Arena.
+After defeating RIT in the AHA title game, the season came to an end with a 2-0 loss to top-ranked Boston College, the eventual NCAA national champion, in the Northeast Regional.

 In 2010-11, the Falcons recovered from a slow start to win its fourth AHA title in five years.
-The Falcons went 9-2-3 in the final 14 regular-season games to earn the No. 2 overall seed.
 Air Force blanked the regular-season champion, RIT, 1-0, in the championship game.
 A 2-1 overtime loss to top-seed Yale in the NCAA Tournament ended the Falcons’ season at 20-12-6.